|Nutrition Facts (per serving)|

 Gather the ingredients.

-Combine the oil, vinegar, soy sauce, Worcestershire, ketchup, mustard, garlic, pepper, oregano, and crushed red pepper flakes in a large measuring cup or bowl.
+Combine the oil, vinegar, soy sauce, Worcestershire sauce, ketchup or tomato paste, mustard, garlic, pepper, oregano, and crushed red pepper flakes in a large measuring cup or bowl.

 Put the steak in a large food storage bag or nonreactive container and pour the marinade over.
 Seal the bag and turn it several times to coat the meat.
 Refrigerate the steak for 4 to 8 hours, flipping the bag over every so often to allow the marinade to cover both sides.

 Broil the Steak